Video Shows Group On Divvy Bikes Attacking, Stealing Bike From Man In Heart Of Loop; Neighbors Say Danger In Area Is Getting Worse

 When they spotted the victim on Madison Street, those on the Divvy bikes surrounded him, allowing one assailant without a bike to step in and attack – leaving the victim helpless.

-“Worried, scared, you know, for the safety of the people around here,” Quach said.READ MORE: Years After Promise Of $100,000 From State And Photo-Op Prop Check, AMVETS Post 14 In Clinton, Illinois Has Not Seen A Dime
+“Worried, scared, you know, for the safety of the people around here,” Quach said.READ MORE: Blue Angels To Perform Solo Show On Lakefront, Replacing Traditional Air & Water Show

 Quach said the corner of Madison Street and Wabash Avenue is a problem.
 Video shows large crowds gathering there, he said, every weekend.